, ,

 https://1password.com/ $36/year Security, Convenience

 Another feature is that 1Password will only fill out passwords on the site you have it saved to.
-That means 1password.com will fill and and 1password.it won’t offer to fill.
-If you get a site you visit but 1Password doesn’t have a password you saved for it then it is probably a fake virus laden site. navigate away from it, and type in the site you were looking for in duckduckgo.com or google, etc. The only downside to this is if you use a weak password for your 1Password account.* I can’t stress this enough: Make you 1P password something long and complex, and allow touchID so you can log in with a fingerprint.
+That means 1password.com will only fill in credentials on the site you saved them from—not sites that are designed to look like the real site.
+So if you get a site you visit but 1Password doesn’t have a password you saved for it then it is probably a fake, virus laden site. navigate away from it, and type in the site you were looking for in duckduckgo.com or google, etc. The only downside to this is if you use a weak password for your 1Password account.* I can’t stress this enough: Make you 1P password something long and complex, and allow touchID so you can log in with a fingerprint.
 I have mine set to require me to enter my password every 30 days.
 Just make sure you only enter your master password in the app or on the 1password.com site.

 *As an aside, I encourage you to make your email passwords long—like 4 words with numbers and symbols.
 “B0b_Dobbs-Rulez-tha-*nternet” would be a good one: 5 words, not easy to guess, and too long for password crackers to get it.